7 Wellness Experiences in Argyll & the Isles

 2. Open your mind whilst foraging

 The simple activity of walking has so many powerful health benefits, especially when combined with breathtaking views over Argyll’s stunning landscapes.
-From gentle beach strolls over family walks in woods to epic long-distance routes, Argyll & the Isles offers something for all levels of walker.
+From gentle beach strolls over family walks in the woods to epic long-distance routes, Argyll & the Isles offers something for all levels of walkers.

 Want to pick up a new skill whilst exploring our greater outdoors?
-Join Heather from Heathery Heights on one of her foraging walks to learn more about the nature surrounding you.
+Join Heather from Heathery Heights on one of her foraging experiences.
+Learn more about the nature surrounding you, how to safely identify edible and poisonous species and finish with Heather's highly recommended three-course wild picnic lunch that showcases nature's bounty.

-The Wild Cooke is another fantastic foraging guide, who will take you on an unforgettable adventure on the Isle of Mull.
-Immerse yourself in the world of foraging, learn more about the health benefits of wild food or join guide Lucy on a multi-night wellness retreat.
+The Wild Cooke is another fantastic foraging guide who will take you on an unforgettable adventure.
+Immerse yourself in the world of foraging, learn more about the health benefits of wild food or join guide Lucy on a wellness retreat.

 3. Be mesmerised by Argyll’s wildlife

-Argyll has a healthy population of red squirrels, with its many woodlands and forests, there are many great places to spot them.
-The best time of year to see red squirrels is in spring when they’re out and about getting their dreys ready high up in the trees and autumn when they’re gathering food for the winter.
-Puck’s Glen, a magical woodland world of gorges and tumbling waterfalls, is a flourishing habitat for red squirrels and a great day out.
+Argyll has a healthy population of red squirrels, and with its many woodlands and forests, there are many great places to spot them.
+The best time of year to see red squirrels is in spring, when they’re out and about getting their dreys ready high up in the trees, and Autumn, when they’re gathering food for the winter.

 Image Credit: Sealife Adventures